-Date Milestone (shaded rows denote lead activity by other stakeholders) May 2016 to summer 2017: Setting the framework 18 May 2016 We published our initial consultation on PR18 .
+Date Milestone May 2016 to summer 2017: Setting the framework 18 May 2016 We published our initial consultation on PR18.
 7 June 2016 We published working papers on: implementing route-level regulation (working paper 1 'WP1'); potential issues and opportunities in system operation (WP2); initial views on the regulatory framework for Network Rail's system operator function (WP3); We also published a note on our conclusions to our August 2015 consultation on system operation.
-8 July 2016 We published a working paper on the outputs framework for CP6 (WP4); 5 August 2016 We published a working paper on the options for the framework for enhancements in CP6 (WP5).
+8 July 2016 We published a working paper on the outputs framework for CP6 (WP4); 5 August 2016 We published a working paper on the options for the framework for enhancements in PR18 (WP5).
 10 August 2016 Consultation closed on our initial consultation on PR18, published on 18 May 2016.
-24 August 2016 Deadline for comments on our working papers on route-level regulation and system operation (WP1-WP3), published on 7 June 2016 16 September 2016 Deadline for comments on our working paper on the outputs framework, published on 8 July 2016.
+24 August 2016 Deadline for comments on our working papers on route-level regulation and system operation (WP1-WP3), published on 7 June 2016 16 September 2016 Deadline for comments on our working paper on the outputs framework , published on 8 July 2016.
 14 October 2016 Deadline for comments on our working paper on the enhancements framework published on 5 August 2016.
 17 November 2016 We published our conclusions on our initial consultation from May 2016.
 17 November 2016 We consulted on the development of the regulatory settlement for Network Rail's national system operator .
-We also set out our findings on system operation issues , opportunities and future challenges .
-23 November 2016 We consult on our draft guidance to Network Rail on its strategic business plans.
-December 2016 We publish a consultation on financial issues.
-December 2016 We publish a consultation on the structure of charges and incentives.
-The Department for Transport publishes a consultation on introducing a public service obligation (PSO) levy for open access passenger operators.
+We also set out our findings on system operation issues, opportunities and future challenges .
+17 November 2016 Transport Scotland published a consultation on Scotland's Rail Infrastructure Strategy from 2019 (the consultation closed on 24 February 2017).
+23 November 2016 We consulted on our draft guidance to Network Rail on its strategic business plans.